Neomodo/BGC32/README.md

 '?' - help for the CLI commands

-lowercase letters - these are mostly reporting commmands, they do not set parameters. uppercase letters - these are mostly change commands and they do set parameters.
+lowercase letters - these are mostly reporting commmands, they do not set parameters... uppercase letters - these are mostly change commands and they do set parameters.

 The format for most parameter setting commands is <command letter><value><semi-colon>..